California county routes in zone N: N3

-County Route N3 (CR N3), known as the Angeles Forest Highway, is a county highway in Los Angeles County, California, United States, that runs approximately 25 mi from Sierra Highway south of Palmdale to Angeles Crest Highway north of La Cañada Flintridge.
+County Route N3 (CR N3) is designated with Forest Highway 59 (FH 59) along the entire length of the Angeles Forest Highway in Los Angeles County, California, United States.
+It runs approximately 25 mi from Sierra Highway south of Palmdale to Angeles Crest Highway north of La Cañada Flintridge.
 It was originally surveyed in 1913 and constructed between 1932 and 1941 to access Southern California Edison transmission lines that cross the San Gabriel Mountains between the Antelope Valley and the Los Angeles Basin.
 It was defined as a county highway in 1963.

-Major intersections

 N4

 County Route N4 (CR N4), known as the Big Pines Highway and Largo Vista Road, is a county highway in Los Angeles County, California, United States.
 It connects State Route 2 (Angeles Crest Highway) in Big Pines with State Route 138 (Pearblossom Highway) near Llano.
 It is built directly on the trace of the San Andreas Fault.